Yandex Cloud

 • Assertion consumer service URL: HTTPS endpoint of the GitLab instance.
 To create this URL, add /users/auth/saml/callback to your GitLab instance URL, such as https://example.gitlab.yandexcloud.net/users/auth/saml/callback.

-• IDP SSO target URL: URL of the IdP.
-Issued when configuring the IdP.
+• IDP SSO target URL: IdP URL.
+It is issued when configuring the IdP.

 • Issuer: Unique ID of the application where user authentication will be performed, such as https://example.gitlab.yandexcloud.net.

-• Name identifier format: Format of the name identifier.
-Issued when configuring the IdP.
+• Name identifier format: Name ID format.
+It is issued when configuring the IdP.

-Refer to the GitLab documentation to learn how to configure SAML on the IdP side.
+To learn how to configure SAML on the IdP side, see this GitLab article.

 Yandex IDYandex ID

-• Client ID: Client ID received when registering an application.
+• Client ID: Client ID obtained when registering the application.

-• Client Secret: Client secret key received when registering an application.
+• Client Secret: Client secret key obtained when registering the application.

 • Site: Link to the GitLab repository.

-Refer to the Yandex.OAuth documentation to learn how to register an application on the IdP side.
-When registering an app, permit access to the user's email address.
+To learn how to register an application on the IdP side, see this Yandex.OAuth article.
+When registering an app, allow access to the user's email address.
 If selecting web services as the platform, use the Redirect URI field to specify a URL in the following format:

 https://<GitLab_instance_address>/users/auth/Yandex/callback